-Topic Choice: Before you start work, meet with me in person sometime on or before Tuesday, April 6 to choose a topic.
+Topic Choice: Before you start work, meet with me in person sometime on or before Friday, April 8 to choose a topic.

-Computers: Depending on your topic, you may want to use a computer algebra system; I suggest Sage or Maple.
-Sage (www.sagemath.org) is open-source free software that can be accessed on the Web.
-Maple is expensive commercial software, but it is relatively easy to learn and is available on the Math Department computers - if you don't have an account, you can obtain one by sending e-mail to help@math.ku.edu stating that you are a student in Math 725, and giving your name and KUID.
+Computers: Depending on your topic, you may want to use a computer algebra system.
+I recommend Sage (www.sagemath.org), which is open-source free software that can be accessed on the Web, or Maple (expensive commercial software, but it is relatively easy to learn and is available on the Math Department computers).
+If you need a Mathematics Department account, you can obtain one by sending e-mail to help@math.ku.edu stating that you are a student in Math 725, and giving your name and KUID.

-Oral Presentations: If you wish to give a short presentation (approximately 20 minutes) in class during the last week of class (Tuesday 5/4 or Thursday 5/6), talk to me.
-This is not a requirement, as with 15 students enrolled in the class it is not practical to have everyone present.
+Oral Presentations: If you wish to give a short presentation (approximately 20 minutes) in class during the last week of class (Tuesday 5/3 or Thursday 5/5), talk to me.
+This is not a requirement, as it is not practical to have everyone present, but it is good practice to present, particularly if you are now or plan to be a graduate student in mathematics or a related field.